Kuch Reh Jeewiyal Pall

+Kuch Reh Jeewiyal Pall is an Indian drama-series aired on DD National, which was later dubbed in Sindhi.
+The story revolves around a rivalry between two sisters.

-This show started with telecast of three episodes a week, but due to a high public demand the telecast was increased from 3 to 5 episodes a week.
+This show started with telecast of three episodes a week, but due to high public demand the telecast was increased from 3 to 5 episodes a week.

 It airs from Wednesday to Sunday, 9:20pm Pakistan time on Kawish Television Network (KTN TV).
 It also has repeats during the week.

 Plot

 The story is of two sisters, their love and sacrifices for each other.
 Circumstances put them opposite each other as mother–in-law and daughter–in–law and they have to find their own path towards their values and ethics.

-A family that united by its belief and faith in its bonds never dreamt that it would just take a split second for this delicate bond to break.
+It is an account of a family that was united by its faith in its bond and never dreamt that it would just take a split second for this delicate bond to break.
 This story is a showcase of fragile relationships.